nchikurova/www/chart/gis_project/README.md

 Being born and raised in Russia, I know that the price of cigarettes over there is very low and has never stopped anyone from smoking.
 After moving to the US, I was shocked at how expensive cigarettes in this country were.
 I couldn’t stop wondering if the cost of the cigarettes would change the number of people who smoke.
 I decided to take a look at the correlation between the average cost of cigarettes and the cigarette consumption in the United States.

 I use few sources of data for this project.
 Main one is Centers for Disease Control and Prevention and their data from data.gov: [The Tax Budren on Tobacco, 1970-2019](https://catalog.data.gov/dataset/the-tax-burden-on-tobacco-1970-2018-ea78d).
 Categorical data is taken from [Current Cigarette Smoking among Adults in the United States](https://www.cdc.gov/tobacco/data_statistics/fact_sheets/adult_data/cig_smoking/index.htm#:~:text=In%202019%2C%20nearly%2014%20of,with%20a%20smoking%2Drelated%20disease.).
-For analyzing and visualizing data for this project I used Excel, Python (Jupyter Notebooks), QGIS, ArcGIS and D3.js.
+For preparing, analyzing and visualizing data for this project I used Excel, Python (Jupyter Notebooks), QGIS, ArcGIS and D3.js.

 Data Preparation:
 1.
 The Tax Burden on Tobacco, 1970-2019 data consists of the data collected from 51 states from 1970 to 2019.
 The data provides GeoLocation of each state as a pair of coordinates.
 To use these data points in QGIS and other analyses, I had to get rid of the parenthesis and separate latitude from longitude.
 I did this in Jupyter Notebooks.
-The example of the code could be found here.
-Screenshots of the process and results could be found below:
+The example of the code could be found [here](https://github.com/nchikurova/www/blob/main/chart/gis_project/State_tax_per_pack.ipynb).

-To visualize states as polygons I uses [usState.json](https://github.com/nchikurova/www/blob/main/chart/data/usState.json).
+To visualize states as polygons I used [usState.json](https://github.com/nchikurova/www/blob/main/chart/data/usState.json).

 2.
 The Tax Burden on Tobacco, 1970-2019 data includes:
 -	*Average Cost per pack* (Average Cost Per Pack is the weighted average of the cost of a pack of cigarettes.
 These prices also do not include sales tax.)